- Sign Up

 We offer a $200 donation to charitable or community organizations that provide groups of 15 or more volunteers for the day of the event.
 Groups are urged to register early because space is limited!
 Qualify for the donation by completing a group contact sheet by the deadline and having at least one group member attend a volunteer training session.

 Help put our toys away, post event: We are seeking a group of 10 able-bodied volunteers who can pack and move supplies as part of our event breakdown from 1-7 p.m. on May 24.
 Heavy lifting involved!
+This group must be mobile - as we'll transport event supplies from the festival site to our office location.
 Your charitable/non-profit organization will receive a $150 stipend.

-Volunteer registration opens mid-February!
+Volunteer registration opens early March!
 Visit us here to sign up!